NEWS AND EVENTS

 CEOS Trip to Ireland, Aug.
 25 – Sept.
 4, 2013

-This educational experience is an opportunity for West Virginia CEOS members to take part in classes and immersion activities in partnership with the Irish Countrywomen’s Association (ICA), which is similar to CEOS.
-Registration is closed for this event.
+This educational experience was an opportunity for West Virginia CEOS members to take part in classes and immersion activities in partnership with the Irish Countrywomen’s Association (ICA), which is similar to CEOS.

 Project: Turn Plastic Bags Into Sleeping Mats